Olamiwale/self-hosted-runner/README.md

 > **Note:** Replace `YOUR_USERNAME`, `YOUR_REPO`, and `YOUR_TOKEN` (token is generated automatically) with your actual values from the GitHub runner setup page.

 ### 4. Verify Connection

-After successful registration, you should see:
+After successful registration, connected to github with show up:

 ```
 ✓ Connected to GitHub
 Runner listening for jobs

 ```

 ![Workflow success](./images/runner-success.png)

 Runner is now active and waiting for workflow jobs.